What is CGI (Computer-Generated Imagery)?

 The process consists of 8 parts:

-- Modelling: This is defined as the process of building 3D objects that feature in animations.
+- Modelling: This is defined as the process of building 3D objects that feature in animations, it’s called computer for 3d modelling.
 This process can be carried out in different ways, for instance, 3D digital sculpting or laser scanning.

 - Camera: You’ll definitely need a camera in your 3D scene, You can choose a regular camera which moves freely or a target camera that is locked and aimed at a particular point.

 - Animation: So now let’s get some movement!
 This is where all the fun is.
-You can make your 3D objects move, usually with a timeline that will allow you to adjust some settings.
-Take note that animating the camera is very important.
+You can make your 3D objects move, usually with a timeline that allows you to adjust some settings.
+Take note that animating the camera is indispensable.

 - Simulations: This is not an essential step, but keep in mind that simulations are crucial when you want to create realistic images of liquids, fire, smoke and other effects.